adebrecht661/LM-RBF-CFD/README.md

    uwall = 0               ! velocity of wall
    /                       !
 This line must be included

-3. A folder named out must exist in the run directory.
+3. A folder named `out` must exist in the run directory.

-4. A file named alpha.dat, containing an initial guess of the RBF decomposition coefficients, *may* exist in the run directory.
+4. A file named `alpha.dat`, containing an initial guess of the RBF decomposition coefficients, *may* exist in the run directory.
 If it exists, it must be of the format
    4d-1
    5d1
    6d-2